 Are There Time Limits to making a Personal Injury Claim?

 The general rule is that claimants must bring their claims to court within three years of the date of the accident and this is set out in the Limitation Act 1980.
-This means that the claimant should seek legal advice well before the three year limitation so that your personal injury solicitor** in Sheffield has enough time to gather evidence, establish liability and negotiate a settlement (if possible) before the end of the three years.
+This means that the claimant should seek legal guidance well before the three year limitation so that your personal injury solicitor** in Sheffield has enough time to gather evidence, establish liability and negotiate a settlement (if possible) before the end of the three years.

 Personal Injury Claims – Time Constraints